thenura442/Hotel-Zee-Java/README.md

 #### Languages

-- JAVA - (Used for application logic)
+- Java - (Used for application logic)
+- Javascript - (Used for user interface improvements)
-- HTML / CSS - (Used for user interface development)
+- Html / Css - (Used for user interface development)

 #### Third Party Libraries and Utils